-This document sets out the powers reserved to the Board of Directors and the Scheme of Delegation.
+This document sets out the powers reserved to the Board of Directors and the Scheme of Delegation including financial limits and approval thresholds.
 Notwithstanding any specific delegation, the Board of Directors remains accountable for all of its functions, including those which have been delegated.
 Therefore the Board of Directors expect to receive information about the exercise of delegated functions to enable it to maintain a monitoring role.
 It is consistent with the Scheme of Delegation with the NHS Code of Conduct and Accountability.

-All powers of the Trust which have not been retained as reserved by the Board of Directors or delegated to a Board Committee shall be exercised on behalf of the Board of Directors by the chief executive or other executive directors.
-The Scheme of Delegation identifies any functions which the chief executive shall perform personally and those delegated to other directors or officers.
-All powers delegated by the chief executive can be re-assumed by him/her should the need arise.
+All powers of the Trust which have not been retained as reserved by the Board of Directors or delegated to a Board Committee shall be exercised on behalf of the Board of Directors by the Chief Executive or other Executive Directors.
+The Scheme of Delegation identifies any functions which the Chief Executive shall perform personally and those delegated to other directors or officers.
+All powers delegated by the Chief Executive can be re-assumed by him/her should the need arise.